tanaikech/RangeListApp/README.md

     - At Search for APIs & services, input **Sheets API**.
 And click Sheets API.
     - Click Enable button.
         - If it has already been enabled, please don't turn off.

-<u>Installing is done!
-You can use RangeListApp.</u>

-> At the first run of the script using library, the authorization screen is displayed.
-Please authorize it.
-By this, you can use Sheets API.
-This authorization is required to do for only the first run.

 # Methods
 | Methods | Return | Descriptions |